-Whenever I begin out making a character that I want to invest any prolonged period of time in, I always attempt to come up with the elevator pitch of a character idea.
+Whenever I begin making a character that I want to invest any prolonged period in, I always attempt to come up with the elevator pitch of a character idea.
 It’s easy, to the point, and provides you a place to start creating the rest of the character.

 2. Choose a Race

-Race is your character’s species.
-Your character’s race helps determine your physical look as well as providing you natural talents.
+The next step in DnD character creation is to choose the race of your character.
+The race is your character’s species.
+Your character’s race helps determine your physical look and provides you with natural talents.

 Pick among the following races:

 Halfling – Page 26

 Gnome – Page 35

 Human – Page 29

 Elf – Page 21

 Dragonborn – Page 32